 Replacing a passport incurs an additional fee.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.
 For further information, see Lost or stolen passport.

 There have been reports of violence and armed robberies targeting vehicles seeking to depart Libya by road, including to Tunisia.
-You should not attempt to depart Libya through the borders with southern Algeria, Chad, Sudan, Niger due to the very high threat of kidnapping in those areas.
+You should not attempt to depart Libya through the borders with southern Algeria, Chad, Sudan, or Niger due to the very high threat of kidnapping in those areas.
 Borders may also be closed at short notice.

 Although road conditions are reasonable throughout Libya, driving standards are poor and the volume of traffic is heavy.
 Wind-blown sand can reduce visibility quickly.
 For further advice, see our road travel page.